Latin American History at the Movies (HIST 368)

 How has the popular cinema industry portrayed Latin American History?
 What can we learn from these depictions?
 In this class we will watch and analyze feature films from the United States and Latin America which grapple with various events and issues in Latin America.
 Through these films, we will both critically analyze historical developments in Latin America as well as the assumptions and ideological perspectives that go into the making of a film on Latin America.
 Through this process, we will develop a deeper appreciation for the complexities that embody Latin American and the problems that the region faces.

 There are three texts for the class.
 The primary text is the films we will watch on Latin American history.
-A second text is an essay or essays dissecting either the film or issues presented in the film.
+A second text is an essay dissecting either the film or issues presented in the film.
 The third text is a primary source related to issues portrayed in the film.
 These last two texts will be posted to the blackboard webpage.
 Read both of them before class so that you are prepared to carry on intelligent discussions of the films in class.

 Assignments and grades